Stroudy/FEM-QR-card/README.md

-# FEM QR card
+# FEM QR Card
- Front end mentor QR card in SCSS using BEM
+ Coded with SCSS and BEM